Calcium Chloride (MVER)’s Achilles Heel

 Moisture Content Regulation:

 ASTM F2170: Moisture permeating from concrete floor slabs affects the performance of flooring systems such as resilient and textile floor coverings and coatings.
 Manufacturers of such systems generally require moisture testing to be performed before installation on concrete.
-Internal relative humidity testing is one such method.
+Internal RH testing is one such method.

-Relative humidity (RH) testing assesses moisture content at varying depths and locations in a concrete slab.
+RH testing assesses RH at varying depths and locations in a concrete slab.
 The differences in MC readings indicate the slab’s natural process of moisture migration.
 Water vapors rise from the bottom to the top in order to evaporate.
 However, high RH causes concrete to absorb moisture vapor, which slows down evaporation.
 Conversely, low RH causes concrete moisture vapor to evaporate more quickly.

-Wagner Meters’ RH test method quickly and accurately assesses total internal moisture content – where stubborn vapors are known to hide.
+Wagner Meters’ RH test method quickly and accurately assesses total internal RH – where stubborn vapors are known to hide.
 Left untraced, residual moisture vapor can destroy the adhesive bond of prematurely-installed floor coverings.
 They can also lead to costly and perpetual moisture content problems in the slab itself.
-Luckily, relative humidity testing empowers contractors to pre-empt these issues by testing RH levels long before they install a floor covering.
+Luckily, RH testing empowers contractors to pre-empt these issues by testing RH levels long before they install a floor covering.